Relationship Disclosure Document

 What are the advantages of investing with LDIC Inc.?

-Disciplined approach and prudent management
+- Disciplined approach and prudent management

-Proven investment performance
+- Proven track record of investment performance

-Stability and depth of personnel
+- Stability and depth of personnel

-Experienced in-house research team
+- Dedicated and experienced in-house research team

-Segregated private account management Independent with no corporate affiliations
+- Independent firm with no corporate affiliations

-Commitment to minority shareholder rights
+- Commitment to protecting minority shareholder rights

 How does LDIC Inc. provide these services?

-The LDIC’s philosophy is founded upon disciplined, time proven principles of fundamental investing.
-We aim to construct diversified, high quality portfolios that are designed to preserve the real purchasing power of our clients’ funds while seeking to minimize risk relative to our clients’ long-term investment goals.
-LDIC’s investment philosophy has not changed throughout the history of the firm.
-We employ a disciplined approach toward the management of both equities (stocks) and fixed income (debt) investments.
-Investing in proven, well-managed, high quality companies which are financially sound minimizes portfolio risk.
-This approach is reinforced through extensive in-house equity and fixed income securities analysis.
-The firm believes high quality equities are the best source of long-term growth for a portfolio, while bonds should provide income to meet current income requirements.
-LDIC Inc. uses a number of risk practices that seek to reduce volatility and preserve capital over the long term:
+The LDIC’s philosophy is founded upon disciplined, time-tested principles of fundamental investing.
+We aim to construct diversified, high-quality portfolios that are designed to preserve the real purchasing power of our clients’ funds while seeking to minimize risk relative to our clients’ long-term investment goals.
+LDIC’s investment philosophy has remained consistent throughout the history of the firm.

-Emphasis on long term trends
+- Emphasis on long-term trends

-Fundamentally based research
+- Fundamentally based research

-Focus on high quality stocks
+- Focus on high-quality stocks

-Portfolio diversification
+- Portfolio diversification

-Medium to low portfolio turnover (reducing costs and promoting tax efficiency for taxable investors)
+- Medium-to-low portfolio turnover (reducing costs and promoting tax efficiency for taxable investors)

-Strong management
+- Strong management

-Sustainable growth in earnings and cash flow
+- Sustainable growth in earnings and cash flow

-Sound balance sheet
+- Sound balance sheet

-Reasonable valuations
+- Reasonable valuations

 The firm relies primarily on internal resources to develop strategy and generate investment ideas.
-Each year, our investment professionals visit many Canadian and International companies.
-We supplement this schedule of company visits with internal research and database services.

 The firm constructs diversified balanced portfolios consisting of fixed income and North American equities.
 The objective is to add value through longer term asset mix positioning rather than short term trading.
 LDIC’s equity style emphasizes buying long-term growth at a reasonable price.
-Additional details regarding our investment philosophy as well as how the firm manages portfolios for high net worth individuals, are available upon request by contacting your LDIC representative (See section below titled, “Who are my contacts at LDIC Inc.?”.
+Additional details regarding our investment philosophy as well as how the firm manages portfolios for high-net-worth individuals, are available upon request by contacting your LDIC representative (See section below titled, “Who are my contacts at LDIC Inc.?”.

 Who runs LDIC?